Running injuries can affect anyone, from experienced runners who push themselves hard, to beginners whose muscles are not used to running.

 Pain or swelling in the heel or bottom of the foot can occur if you suddenly start doing a lot more running, run uphill, or your shoes are not supportive enough or are worn out.

 The medical name for heel pain is plantar fasciitis.

 Heel pain is often sharp and occurs when you put weight on the heel.
 It can feel like someone's sticking something sharp in your heel, or as if you're walking on sharp stones.

 What should I do about heel pain?

-Andy recommends applying ice to the area.
-He says the best way to do this is to freeze a small bottle of water, then place it on the floor and roll it back and forth under your foot for about 20 minutes.
+Applying wrapped up ice to the area can help.
+You can do this by freezing a small bottle of water, placing it on the floor and rolling it back and forth under your foot for about 15 to 20 minutes.
 Never place ice directly on your skin.

 Stop running and see a GP straight away if there's a lot of swelling in the heel or the area under your foot.
-Otherwise, see a GP after a week to 10 days if the pain does not go away.
+Otherwise, see a GP if the pain does not go away.

 Can I still run with a painful heel?

 You will not be able to run with heel pain.
-If you treat the pain early enough, it'll normally go away in 2 to 3 weeks, after which you should be able to start running again.
+If you treat the pain early enough, it'll normally go away in a few weeks, after which you should be able to start running again.